stanley108/workshop-of-sky130/README.md

 # OpenLANE Workshop

-VSD Workshop performing the full RTL to GDSII flow using the open-source tool OpenLANE and the open-source PDK provided by Skywater.

 <!--
 *** Thanks for checking out the Best-README-Template.
 If you have a suggestion
 *** that would make this better, please fork the repo and create a pull request